eddiet303/Operating_System_Project/README.md

-# Operating System Simulator
+# Operating Process System Simulator

 ## Project Overview

-* This project is a simplified operating system simulator written in C++ that focuses on simulating a boot-up process, and implemeting a authentication system.
+* This project is a simplified operating system simulator with focus on the process state written in C++ that focuses on simulating a boot-up process, and implemeting a authentication system.
+Also is include a class (Process) that represent a class process.
 * CSCE4326 - Operating Systems
 * Instructor: Dr. Elvira Teran
 (Fall 2025)